whoisvasu/TotallySpies-Cloudsaver_SCDFXIBM/README.md

 ![spreadsheet](https://github.com/whoisvasu/TotallySpies-Cloudsaver_SCDFXIBM/blob/master/Photos%20for%20Markdown/spreadsheet.png)

 18) Go back to the Jupyter Notebook File and continue running from the 3rd Cell Onwards
-- Be sure to watch out for the warnings as indicated to avoid your code being broken!
+- Be sure to watch out for the warnings as indicated to avoid your code from breaking!

 ## You're done with the preperation!
-Time to test the code as stated on Jupyter Notebook
+Time to test the code as stated on
+## Jupyter Notebook